cognitedata/reveal/documentation/docs/migration-guide.md

 # Migrating from [@cognite/3d‑viewer](https://www.npmjs.com/package/@cognite/3d-viewer)

 `@cognite/3d-viewer` is an older version of Reveal that has similar functionality to this package.
 However, some important differences caused us to switch the package name.
-- `@cognite/reveal` is based on "streaming geometry" which downloads necessary geometry within a budget as the camera moves, while `@cognite/3d-viewer` downloads all geometry upfront.
+- `@cognite/3d-viewer` downloads all geometry upfront.
 This causes higher initial loading time, but potentially increases the performance once the data has been loaded.
-It also limits the size of the models that can be loaded into view.
+It also limits the size of the models that can be loaded into view. `@cognite/reveal` is based on "streaming geometry" which downloads necessary geometry within a budget as the camera moved.
+The enables support for very complex 3D models and reduces the initial loading time.
 - `@cognite/3d-viewer` supports styling 3D nodes by node ID.
 In `@cognite/reveal` the recommended approach is to use tree indices instead.
 For an introduction to the differences between these concepts, see [Concepts](./concepts).
 The new component supports mapping between the two identifiers when necessary.
 - `@cognite/reveal` supports styling a 3D node and all it's children in one operation.
 In `@cognite/3d-viewer` it's necessary to iterate over all children and manually apply the same change to all nodes.
 - `@cognite/reveal` supports point cloud models.
 This is not supported in `@cognite/3d-viewer`.